 The last day to register for the Chase Freedom Q4 2018 bonuses is tomorrow (14 December) and that means that it’s time for Chase to reveal the bonus categories for the Chase Freedom card for 1Q 2019.

-In Q4 2018 the Chase Freedom card earned 5% cashback (or 5/dollar if you also have a Sapphire branded Chase card) on the fist $1,500 spent at department stores, wholesale clubs and everywhere that card holders used Chase Pay to pay their bills.
+In Q4 2018 the Chase Freedom card earned 5% cashback (or 5 Ultimate Rewards Points/dollar if you also have a Sapphire branded Chase card) on the first $1,500 spent at department stores, wholesale clubs and everywhere that card holders used Chase Pay to pay their bills.

 These were very useful categories considering the period in question will have included Thanksgiving, Black Friday, Cyber Monday and the December festivities.